Đàm Vĩnh Hưng: Kissing a monk in 2012

-During the auction as a contribution for charity foundation for Wanbi Tuan Anh at Khong Ten Music Tearoom on 4 November 2012, he brought a bottle of wine on stage for auctioning along the declaration: The winner will bring the bottle of wine home and my two kisses".
+During the auction as a contribution for charity foundation for Wanbi Tuan Anh at Khong Ten Music Tearoom on 4 November 2012, he brought a bottle of wine on stage for auctioning along the declaration: "The winner will bring the bottle of wine home and my two kisses".
 As the result, the winner was two monks for auctioning the bottle of wine for 55 million Vietnamdong.

-Afterward, he kissed one of two monks on the lips and kissed the hand of the older monk.
-The monks later were fined from the higher monks for 3 months under control.
+Afterward, he kissed one of the two monks on the lips and kissed the hand of the older monk.
+The monks were later fined from the higher monks for 3 months under control.
 The younger monk who kissed Dam Vinh Hung on the lip later deconsecrated due to family circumstance and his will was accepted.

-In the letter to the press in 9 November, Dam Vinh Hung sent an apology to the audiences and monks.
+In the letter to the press on 9 November, Dam Vinh Hung sent an apology to the audiences and monks.
 On 14 November 2012, the inspector of Vietnam's bureau of culture, sport and tourism invited him to Ha Noi for reporting, then fined him for 5 million Vietnam Dong for hi previous action toward the monk which was considered to be offensive.
 Later, another letter from Dam Vinh Hung allegedly, he revealed that the monk was the one who wanted to do the kiss and some negative accusations about this monk.

 However, after deconsecration, the monk stated that Dam Vinh Hung was the one who ignited it and denied all the false accusations from Dam Vinh Hung.